svaloumas/valet/README.md

 Create a new pipeline by making a POST HTTP call to `/pipelines` or via gRPC to `pipeline.Pipeline.Create` service method.
 You can inject arbitrary parameters for your tasks to run by including them in the request body.
 Optionally, you can tune your tasks to use any results of the previous task in the pipeline, creating a `bash`-like command pipeline.
-Pipelines can also be scheduled for execution at a specific time, by adding `run_at` field to the request payload just like with the jobs.
+Pipelines can also be scheduled for execution at a specific time, by adding `run_at` field to the request payload just like it's done with the jobs.

 ```json
 {